mmmray/mmmray.github.io/0rtt.md

 happens when a new connection is established (let's just ignore TCP for this article):

-1. Then, client sends ClientHello, and waits for the server to respond with ServerHello. **200ms added**, because you're waiting for the data to transmit in both directions.
+1. Client sends ClientHello, and waits for the server to respond with ServerHello. **200ms added**, because you're waiting for the data to transmit in both directions.
 2. Then, client starts sending a HTTP request for WebSocket, and waits for the